 In the end of the section come corresponding rules for subtracting "numbers less".
 Next (fol.
-115") follow roots.
+115°) follow roots.
 First the kinds, square, cube, related, pronic (as quoted above, p.
-214); then (until fol.
-119") the arithmetic of square and cube roots.
-The classes of Euclidean binomials and apotomes and their arithmetic are presented on fols 119"-143" (together with a little bit about trinomials), apparently independently of Fibonacci, see
+215); then (until fol.
+119°) the arithmetic of square and cube roots.
+The classes of Euclidean binomials and apotomes and their arithmetic are presented on fol.
+119^v-143^r (together with a little bit about trinomials), apparently independently of Fibonacci, see note 170.